DV

 Strategy & risk

-SMH tracks MVIS US Listed Semiconductor 25 Index with a technology approach, while SOXX tracks ICE Semiconductor Index with a basket approach.
-Beta is 1.97 for SMH and 2.26 for SOXX, indicating SMH is less volatile relative to the market.
+SMH tracks MVIS US Listed Semiconductor 25 Index with a technology approach, while SOXX tracks ICE Semiconductor Index.
+Beta is 2.05 for SMH and 2.32 for SOXX, making SMH the less volatile of the two by this measure.

 Fund details